fabriziosalmi/tad/docs/reference/architecture.md

 ## 🎊 Conclusion

-**TAZCOM FASE 1** represents a **complete, production-ready MVP** of a secure, decentralized peer-to-peer chat system.
-All 6 milestones have been successfully delivered with:
+**TAD v1.0** represents a **complete, production-ready MVP** of a secure, decentralized peer-to-peer chat system.
+All 6 features have been successfully delivered with:

 - ✅ **3,862 lines** of production code
 - ✅ **2,432 lines** of test code